comsci-uwc-isak/unit-1-project-lyds-jane/README.md

 ### First sketch of system

+This diagram shows the main components of the minimal rental app.
+It includes inputs/outputs and main actions.

 ![System Diagram](systemDiagram.png)

-**Fig 1** this diagram shows the main components of the minimal rental app.
-It includes inputs/outputs and main actions.

 ### Test plan